badsectorlabs/ludus/docs/docs/networking.md

 Rules can act on entire vlans by not defining `ip_last_octet_src` or `ip_last_octet_dst`, ranges of machines `ip_last_octet_src: 21-25`, or single machines `ip_last_octet_src: 21`.

-`vlan_dst` can accept the special value `public` which allows traffic to the internet, but not other VLANs.
+`vlan_src` and `vlan_dst` can accept the special values:
+ - `public` which allows traffic to the internet, but not other VLANs.
 This is useful for cases where the `external_default` is `REJECT`.
+In the rule this is converted to `!
+10.ID.0.0/16`.
+ - `all` which is all VLANs, and is converted to `10.ID.0.0/16` in the rule.
+ - `wireguard` which is the wireguard users subnet.
+This is converted to `198.51.100.0/24` unless an `ip_last_octet_[src|dst]` is defined.

 The `ports` key is optional, and if omitted `all` is assumed.
 A range of ports can be defined using the `start:end` syntax.
 These values should be quoted to avoid yaml interpreting them as hex values.

+All user defined rules are added to the `LUDUS_USER_RULES` chain except rules that use `wireguard` as a vlan src or dst; those are applied to the `LUDUS_DEFAULTS` chain so they can override the default WireGuard client access rule or any access grant rules.
+Rules with `wireguard` as a vlan src or dst will take priority over testing mode rules, but since they only operate against hosts in the 198.51.100.0/24 range, this should not cause any issue.

 :::note